MaestroError/html-strings-affixer/README.md

 - Generate files for bin folder +
 - Next Release (Don't forget to add in release: hsa, hsa.exe, hsawin.zip and hsaInstaller.msi) +
 -------
+- Use error handling instead some of default configs, when one is not specified (From CLI or Config file)
+    - Folder | File
+    - allowed
+    - prefix (for replace command)
+    - suffix (for replace command)
+- Fix error while using HSA out of git repo
 - Add success message function in reporter
 - Make warnings table in reporter
 - Make TrimSpaces controllable as configuration from JSON and CLI